mikedowd300/apiPrototypeServer/README.md

 **HOW IT WORKS:**

 The data, and its shape, is whatever the developer (aka: **YOU**) wants.
-It data can be populated through postman or the your front end application.
+The data can be populated via postman or your front end application.

 The default data in the mock-database is: